 Walk your dog where you are less likely to run into other dogs/people

 These might mean a factory parking lot, industrial park, or a shopping mall parking lot if your dog is aggressive towards dogs.
 We used to play ball with our dogs in outdoor tennis courts and make sure we took a bike chain lock with us so people couldn’t just wander in.
 Be creative, but be safe.

-Invest in a muzzle or Gentle Leader Head Halter
+Invest in a basket muzzle or Gentle Leader Head Halter

-Although neither one avoids the aggression from happening (and you SHOULD avoid this at all costs), a muzzle is just good safety, although even if the dog can’t bite, he or she can still cause some damage.
+Although neither one avoids the aggression from happening (and you SHOULD avoid this at all costs), a basket muzzle is just good safety, although even if the dog can’t bite, he or she can still cause some damage.
 A Gentle Leader head halter can allow you a grat deal of control that a flat collar, choke chain, martindale doesn’t.
 On top of which, when a dog is properly desensitized to a Gentle Leaders, it can actually have a calming affect on some dogs when wearing them.
 There are other head halter options such as Snoot Loops and the Haltitoo.
 All hace slightly different fits.

 Keep your dog moving

 If it is impossible to walk your dog because there is no way to avoid his triggers, look at these ideas: